goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 Introduction
 ------------

-This chapter narrate the process of creating a new web application project using BlueBream.
+This chapter narrate the process of creating a web application project using BlueBream.
 Also it gives few exercises to familiarize the basic concepts in BlueBream.
 It is recommended to try out all the commands and exercises given here.
 Before proceeding, here is an overview of the sections.

-- **Preparations:** -- Prerequisites and preparations you need to make to start a new web application project using BlueBream.
+- **Preparations:** -- Prerequisites and preparations you need to make to start a web application project using BlueBream.

-- **Installation:** -- An overview of installing BlueBream.
+- **Installation:** -- Instructions for installing BlueBream.

-- **Creating a sample project:** -- Explain creating an example project using ``bluebream`` project template.
+- **Creating a sample project:** -- Explain creating a sample project using ``bluebream`` project template.

-- **Building the application:** -- Show how to build the application using Buildout.
+- **Building the application:** -- Explain how to build the application using Buildout.

-- **Basic usage section:** -- Explain the basic usage of BlueBream commands.
+- **Basic usage:** -- Explain the basic usage of BlueBream commands.

 - **Package directory structure:** -- Show the directory structure and describe the purpose of each directories and files.